mnemnion/loon/notes/clua/syntax.md

 `` ` `` and `~` are part of the macro system.
 That's what I have today.
 I have to go over all the macro systems very carefully, to repea^H^H^H^H^H avoid the previous mistakes.

-###Keywords

-`:` begins a keyword.
-It must be followed by a symbol, with no whitespace.

-Keywords are always equal to themselves, and never refer to another value.

 ###The Hash Modifier